jake5007/ip-address-tracker/README.md

 - See their own IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location

+### Layout

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

 ### Screenshot

 ![preview_desktop](https://user-images.githubusercontent.com/44399233/230827139-fdc55f2e-1b20-462f-8a3f-7ff1abf7d56d.png)